-Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) Our communication links are in place and seen as a system tool by all relevant services and system partners including Public Health and ICB.
+Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) SR09A.02: Working with strategic partners to establish integrated working.
+Reviewed but no update required this quarter.
+Work has been paused on 7 days working until such time a greater need can be generated.
+SR09A.03: Maintain strong relationships with providers.
+Our communication links are in place and seen as a system tool by all relevant services and system partners including Public Health and ICB.
 We also link to KCC commissioning and ASC communication as well as Kent Integrated Care Alliance and Skills for Care.
 The provide Forum is used by ASC to engage with providers.
 The communication channels with Care Providers are well embedded and in constant use.
 These channels are not by ASC only, but by system partners such as Chief Nurse, IPC leads, and by internal departments such as Public Health and Housing.
 The communication we have with Providers has been a contributory factor in the recovery of the Home Care sector.
 SR09A.04: Map and monitor intelligence across the market.
 We stimulate the Market during the commissioning of services.
 A new post has been created (Data Analyst and Policy Officer) to undertake the development of the Market Position Statement and the creation of a JSNA Chapter on Adults which will be the Adults Needs Assessment, a requirement for the development of the Market Position Statement and commissioning activity.
 We have an action plan to tackle the workforce challenges within the Residential and Care Home market.
 We are refreshing this plan in July 2023 with our partners in KCC and the ICB.
 We have the following tools in place to ensure that we are monitoring data and intelligence across the market.
 Medway Care Portal.
 Monthly Provider Forums.
 Daily review of the tracker.
 Dedicated email inbox.
 Weekly newsletter.
-Collaborative relationships with specialist groups i.e., Complex Dementia, Care Home Group, Aging Well, Kent County Council (KCC) Commissioning team, Health and Care Partnership and the Integrated Care System Commissioners, and Association of Directors of Adult Social Services (ADASS) focus groups.
-SR09A.05: Review and adjust service levels and placement costs as appropriate.
-We continue to see pressure in making placement across the sector and where we can make placement cost is significantly higher. allows them to control their care through an increase in the use of Assistive Technology where appropriate.
+Collaborative relationships with specialist groups i.e., Complex Dementia, Care Home Group, Aging Well, Kent County Council (KCC) Commissioning team, Health and Care Partnership and the Integrated Care We will proactively work with individuals, families, and other agencies to help people who have experienced ill-health or crisis to recover as quickly as possible, reducing their ongoing needs and helping them return home.
+We will increase independence and self-care for service users, which allows them to control their care through an increase in the use of Assistive Technology where appropriate.
 An Adult Social Care Transformation & Improvement Programme has been introduced to drive the ASC Strategy's aims and objectives.